 - Sprinkle with sea salt.
 I like to sprinkle my Crockpot Chocolate Peanut Clusters with sea salt to balance the sweetness but that is optional.
 If you are sprinkling with sea salt, be sure to not wait until the very end, or the first few peanut clusters will already have hardened and the salt won’t stick.

 Store in a cool place.
 The Crockpot Chocolate Peanut Clusters store amazingly well and is one of the reasons they are a favorite for gift giving!
-You can make them and then give them when you get to it 🙂 Store the peanut clusters in a cool place, in an airtight container, with rows separated by parchment paper for several days….if they last that long…
+You can make them and then give them when you get to it 🙂 Store the peanut clusters in a cool place, in an airtight container, with rows separated by parchment paper for up to three days….if they last that long…